A Federal Police spokesman says he's been asked not to comment

-When a vehicle containing Federal Police approached and its occupants brandished their weapons, the driver of the diplomatic vehicle tried to evade them and return to the main highway.
-At that point, the police sprayed bullets into the black SUV with diplomatic plates.
+The black SUV bearing a diplomatic license plate had just left the main highway that connects Mexico City with Cuernavaca and were driving on a dirt road that connects the small towns of Tres Marias and Huitzilac when a vehicle approached.
+When the occupants brandished firearms, the driver of the diplomatic vehicle tried to evade them and return to the main highway.
+At that point, the occupants sprayed bullets into the black SUV with diplomatic plates.

 Photographs of the SUV showed the embassy vehicle pockmarked with more than a dozen holes and at least three of its tires flat.

-The Federal Police officers involved were being questioned by authorities to establish what happened.
-They may be prosecuted.
+The federal police officers involved were being questioned by authorities to establish what happened.

-In a statement, the U.S. Embassy described the Mexican as a Navy captain and said the three individuals were en route to a training facility when they were ambushed.
+In a statement issued late Friday, the U.S. Embassy described the Mexican as a Navy captain and said the three individuals were en route to a training facility when they were ambushed.

 “The vehicle attempted to escape, was pursued and sustained heavy damage,” the statement said.
 “They called for assistance from the Mexican armed forces, who responded.
 The two U.S. wounded personnel were taken from the scene, given medical treatment and are in stable condition.
 The Mexican Navy captain sustained no serious injuries.”

-The Mexican government said those members of the Federal Police who fired on the vehicle have been detained, the statement said.
+The Mexican government said those members of the federal police who fired on the vehicle have been detained, the U.S. Embassy statement said.